 In Loving Memory of John Chadwick

 My very best friend, my hun John Chadwick, became unintentionally homeless.
 Unable to take his pets to temporary accommodation, and later, to permanent accommodation offered by the Council, he died by suicide on 16th March 2017.
-This was ten days after being separated from his "fur babies", who enabled his well-being.
-See website articles at MEN and Kent Online News.
+This was ten days after being separated from his "furbabies", who enabled his well-being.

 The introduction of service dogs have proven invaluable for those with specific health needs.
 Pets are also known to provide Therapeutic benefits, giving the sense of purpose to carry on.

-Pets also assist with the treatment of health, depression, isolation and addiction and are invaluable companions for those who are street homeless.
+Pets further assist with the treatment of health, depression, isolation and addiction and are invaluable companions for those who are street homeless.

 So lets stand together to prevent further deaths, such as my huns and those who have sadly lost their lives on the streets.
-Petition for change to current housing requirements, particularly for those deemed as vulnerable, alone or homeless, to enable provision of housing with pets.
+Petition for change to current housing requirements, particularly for those deemed as vulnerable, alone or homeless.
+Enable provision of housing with pets.

 Today: Dee is counting on you

 Dee Bonett needs your help with “Helen Grant MP: Introduce pets as support systems for the more vulnerable members of society”.
 Join Dee and 16,157 supporters today.